top of page

 47941219521_01f4ccfee1_k.jpg

-The year of 2018 was yet another remarkable one for Grove Racing, starting off with a return to the top step of the Class B podium at the Bathurst 12 Hour in February.
-Father and son Stephen and Brenton shared the driving duties with Ben Barker and nominated fourth driver Daniel Gaunt; racing their way to victory in the all-Porsche class by three laps ahead of the competition.
-The team joined the Dunlop Super2 Series grid fielding an entry for Brenton, who spent the season learning the craft of Supercars’ second tier.
+Grove Racing kicked off 2018 with a commanding return to the top of the Class B podium at the Bathurst 12 Hour.
+Stephen and Brenton Grove shared driving duties with Ben Barker and fourth driver Daniel Gaunt, securing victory in the all-Porsche class by an impressive three laps.
+That year, Brenton also stepped into the Dunlop Super2 Series, gaining valuable experience in Supercars’ second tier.

-2022 saw Stephen compete in the Paynter Dixon Carrera Cup Australia for the Pro-Am category as well as GT races including the Bathurst 12 Hour.
-Both Stephen and Brenton competed in international campaigns including the Total Energies 24 Hours of Spa.
-The race, which forms part of the Intercontinental GT Challenge (IGTC), saw Stephen and Brenton sharing the #16 Porsche 911 GT3 R with Matthew Payne and Adrian D’Silva.
-Stephen and Brenton also took to Circuit Paul Ricard to once again compete in the FIA Motorsport Games along with Matt Campbell.
+In 2022, Stephen competed in the Paynter Dixon Carrera Cup Australia Pro-Am category and contested high-profile GT races including the Bathurst 12 Hour.
+Both Stephen and Brenton expanded their international footprint by competing in the Total Energies 24 Hours of Spa—part of the Intercontinental GT Challenge—sharing the #16 Porsche 911 GT3 R with Matthew Payne and Adrian D’Silva.

 SUPERCARS